xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 ### side notes

-Nagios Core code can be found on [Github](https://github.com/NagiosEnterprises/nagioscore), it is mostly written in C language.
+Nagios Core code can be found on [Github](https://github.com/NagiosEnterprises/nagioscore), it is written in C language.

-I found the [documentation](https://www.nagios.org/documentation/) quite well explained (using and compiling Nagios from source) although sometimes confusing, obsolete or "oldish".

 You may also consider, regarding your deontology or your use case, using your own metrics collector to serve them into a dashboard - using Prometheus & Grafana for examples.

 ## nagios principles

-I will cover the basics of Nagios Core according to monitoring windows & linux hosts with their services.
+Covering the basics of Nagios Core according to monitoring windows & linux hosts with their services.

 ### fundamentals
 Nagios Core need to be installed on a host, bare metal or in a vm - no official docker image available.

-To monitor hosts, the Nagios server will execute a sequence of commands at a sheduled interval & will define the state of the monitored host/service according to the output of the commands.
+To monitor hosts, the Nagios server will execute a sequence of commands at a sheduled interval & will define the state of the monitored host/service according to the output of the command.

-This series of tests can be customise according to what service you want to monitor.
+This series of checks can be customised according to what service you want to monitor.

 A simple & in use example can be the default `HOST STATUS` check by Nagios: the Nagios server send an echo request to the host - ping command.
 If it receive an echo reply back -> `HOST STATUS: UP`, else -> `HOST STATUS: DOWN`.